markdwags/Razor/README.md

 It's recommended that you use the [ClassicUO](https://github.com/andreakarasho/ClassicUO) client with this version of Razor, however it should will work with the original 5.x and 7.x clients though support for any bugs may be limited.

-For release notes, download links and other information go to http://www.uor-razor.com
+For more information, guides, release notes and download links go to http://www.uor-razor.com

 ## Project History